-The upper-right and lower-left triangular-shaped sections of the matrix can show different information depending on Values selections made in the Distance section of the Style panel.
+The upper-right and lower-left triangular-shaped sections of the matrix can show different information depending on Values selections made in the Distance section of the Style panel or using the drop-down menus in the upper left of the Distance view itself.
 For instance, in the image above, %Identity appears in the upper-right and Distance in the lower-left.
 Note that no numbers appear on the diagonal, since a sequence cannot differ from itself.
 In certain situations, it may not be possible to calculate distances for every pair of aligned sequences, in which case "NA" is displayed.
 In other cases, "NA" may be an artifact of the computational algorithm; for example, an attempt to calculate the log of a negative number.